For modeling in Blender, we have

 So, let's talk about Super Smart Create, which Toha finds very useful.

-This feature is a greedily designed feature that does everything with just one.
+This function is a greedily designed function that does everything in one.

 Here are some of the main things you can do with Super Smart Create (hereafter referred to as SSC).